Stephen Harrison B.Sc. (Hons), M.Sc., MBCS, CITP

 In theory six sides gives more torque than four sides.
 However, I often find some screw and screwdriver heads wear down after multiple use.
 When this happens a slotted or flat head screwdriver often works to remove the screw.

 There are varying sizes of Torx screwdrivers.
 It is always best to have a variety of sizes.
 T5 to T7 are often used in Laptops.
 T8 to T10 are often used in desktop computers.

-Next we briefly look at some of the other types of tools to keep in your computer tool kit.
+Next we briefly look at some other types of tools to keep in your computer tool kit.